Mallard (male) (Anas platyrhynchos), Annapolis, Maryland, April 2017. Photo by Diane F. Evartt.

 The Goldfinch is the Official Bird of Howard County.

-Canada Geese (Branta canadensis), Baltimore, Maryland, July 2014.
+Canada Geese (Branta canadensis), White Marsh, Baltimore County, Maryland, August 2016.
 Photo by Sarah A. Hanks.

 Gull, Black-headed (Chroicocephalus ridibundus)